fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 <details>
 	<summary>A fire would come out of Yemen</summary>
-The fire will make people
+The fire will make people run towards the place of Judgement
 </details>

 <details>